-along Highway 93, the Icefields Parkway.
+Icefields Parkway

+For these hikes, travel south from Jasper

 The Icefield Centre is 103 km from Jasper.

-2.4 km return to the first viewpoint; 1 hour Elk, bighorn sheep, mountain goats and caribou must have established their own pathways through Jasper National Park long before humans arrived in the Canadian Rockies about 11 000 years ago.
+Trailhead: 3.1 km south of the Icefield Centre at the entrance 5.4 km return; 250 m elevation gain/loss; 3 hours 14.4 km return; 365 m elevation gain/loss; 5 hours 52 Toe of the Athabasca Glacier Trailhead: 9 km south of the Icefield Centre Trailhead: 13 km south of the Icefield Centre 2.4 km return to the first viewpoint; 1 hour townsite along Highway 93, the Icefields Parkway.
+8 km return to the pass; elevation gain/loss: 390 m, 2-3 hours Rise quickly above treeline to the expansive meadows of this After a series of switchbacks you'll be rewarded with dramatic views of the Saskatchewan Glacier-headwaters of the North A consistent and gentle grade ensures that it doesn't take long to reach treeline as you head towards the wide-open scenery of the glacier-carved landscape.
+Bighorn sheep are often seen in JASPER NATIONAL TO DAY HIKING GUIDE Elk, bighorn sheep, mountain goats and caribou must have established their own pathways through Jasper National Park long before humans arrived in the Canadian Rockies about 11 000 years ago.
 Aboriginal peoples, followed by explorers, fur-company employees, railway surveyors and settlers discovered and used these hoofed-animal trails.
 Since the park was established in 1907, its natural trail network has been expanded and maintained for the benefit of everyone wanting to experience Jasper's wilderness.
 Whether you are strolling along the shores of Maligne Lake or hiking all day in the alpine, this guide will help you plan a trip that is safe, exciting and low impact.
 While we aim to achieve high standards, inclement mountain weather and events can considerably change trail conditions instantly.
-Self reliance is important.
-Difficult Note: Distances given in the trail descriptions are approximate.
+Self reliance is important. 🔵 Easy Moderate Difficult Note: Distances given in the trail descriptions are approximate.
 Times given are on-trail times for hikers.
+Mount Edith Cavell Area through lichen-rich stands of pine, spruce and fragrant subalpine fir as it loops back to the parking lot.